 The Company has established a valuation allowance related to domestic and foreign deferred tax assets on deductible temporary differences, tax losses, and tax credit carryforwards.
-The valuation allowance at September 24, 2022 of \$168.3 million consists of \$155.5 million in the United States and \$12.8 million in foreign jurisdictions.
-The increase in the valuation allowance in fiscal year 2022 of \$155.7 million primarily relates to the Company's investment in Symbotic Holdings LLC, tax receivable agreement, and tax carryforward attributes.
+Due to a change in circumstances during the year ended September 30, 2023, the Company now believes it will have sufficient future operating income to realize a portion of the beginning of the year's foreign deferred tax assets.
+Therefore the Company has released \$6.1 million of its valuation allowance.
+The remaining valuation allowance at September 30, 2023 of \$486.9 million consists of \$480.3 million in the United States and \$6.6 million in foreign jurisdictions.
+The change in the valuation allowance in fiscal year 2023 of \$318.6 million primarily relates to the Company's investment in Symbotic Holdings LLC, tax receivable agreement, and tax carryforward attributes.